Fang Bian

 Fang Bian (方便 (fāng biàn)) is a Chinese Sanda kickboxer.
-He was born on September 1, 1983 in Huaiyuan, Anhui, China and graduated from Jilin Institute of Physical Education.
-As of 1 October 2017, he is ranked the #8 middleweight in the world by CombatPress.com.
+He was born on September 1, 1983, in Huaiyuan, Anhui, China and graduated from Jilin Institute of Physical Education.
+In 2017, he was ranked the #8 middleweight in the world by CombatPress.com.

 Career

-On May 24, 2014 in Xinyang Stadium on Yokkao 9: China vs. Muay Thai Fang Bian beat Carl N'Diaye.
+On May 24, 2014, in Xinyang Stadium on Yokkao 9: China vs. Muay Thai Fang Bian beat Carl N'Diaye.